albined/kandidatarbete-ML/README.md

 ## Authors and acknowledgment
-Albin

-Bekir

-Joel

-Enya

-Hannes
+This Git repository was created by Albin Edegran, Bekir Fazlija, Joel Carlsson, Enya Arvidsson and Hannes Björck as part of our kandidatarbete at Chalmers.
+We would like to express our gratitude to our professor and teacher Larisa Beilina for her guidance and support throughout the project.

 ## License
-This project is licensed under the MIT License
+This project is licensed under the MIT License.
+See [LICENSE.txt] for details.